hashgraph/did-sdk-js/README.md

 This SDK is designed to simplify :

-- Creation and initialization of the DID registration on **HCS Private Topic**,
+- Creation and initialization of the DID registration on **HCS Restricted Topic**,
 - Generation of decentralized identifiers for [Hedera DID Method][did-method-spec] and creation of DID documents,
 - Create, update, revoke, deletion, and resolution of DID documents based on [DID Document Core Properties][did-core-prop] event/log messages recorded on **HCS Topic**
 - Transferring ownership of DID identifier and DID Document to another party.